Element Six: Products

-Products offered by Element Six fall into two broad categories - superabrasives and advanced diamond products.
+Products offered by Element Six fall into two broad categories: superabrasives and advanced diamond products.
 The largest part of the company's business today is in superabrasives.
-These products are based on the world's hardest materials such as synthetic diamond and cubic boron nitride that are used in a wide range of cutting, grinding and drilling applications range from oil and gas exploration to machine tools, automotive part manufacturing and marble production.
+These products are based on the hardest materials such as synthetic diamond and cubic boron nitride that are used in a wide range of cutting, grinding and drilling applications range from oil and gas exploration to machine tools, automotive part manufacturing and marble production.